Patrik Pasma: British F4

-He returned for the 2018 season but jumping ship to Arden International this year.
-The season got off to an okay start as he battled Johnathan Hoggard for the lead of the second race and crossed the line 2nd to get his first podium of the year however both himself and Brit jumped the start meaning they finished 5th and 6th respectively, Sebastian Priaulx took the victory.
-His first podium eventually came as he once again battled Johnathan Hoggard who beat him off the line from pole in the final race at Donington, a safety car caused late pressure from Kiern Jewiss however the Finn crossed the line second.
+Pasma returned for the 2018 season but jumping ship to Arden International this year.
+The season got off to an okay start as he battled Johnathan Hoggard for the lead of the second race and crossed the line second to get his first podium of the year, however both himself and Hoggard jumped the start, meaning they finished fifth and sixth respectively, Sebastian Priaulx took the victory.
+His first podium eventually came as he once again battled Johnathan Hoggard who beat him off the line from pole in the final race at Donington, a safety car caused late pressure from Kiern Jewiss however, Pasma crossed the line second.
 Pasma won the first race of his career at the first race Rockingham where he dominated the field getting Pole, the fastest lap and the race victory ahead of Red Bull duo Hauger and Doohan.
-Pasma finished the season with 2 wins, 11 podiums and 315 which placed him in 6th position.
+Pasma finished the season with two wins, eleven podiums and 315 which placed him in 6th position.

 MRF Challenge

 Pasma was the only Finn on the grid in 2018-19 for the MRF Challenge.
-For the second time that weekend, Pasma took reverse grid pole at the 4th race in Dubai to which he converted into his first of 3 wins, Belgian Max Defourny put pressure on Pasma but fell short by half a second in the end.
-Pasma finished on the podium at least one in all 3 rounds, the most being 3 podiums in Bahrain where he stepped on every step of the podium.
+For the second time that weekend, Pasma took reverse grid pole at the fourth race in Dubai to which he converted into his first of three wins, Belgian Max Defourny put pressure on Pasma but fell short by half a second in the end.
+Pasma finished on the podium at least one in all three rounds, the most being three podiums in Bahrain, where he stepped on every step of the podium.
 Pasma fell short of the title by 94 points, three time W Series champion Jamie Chadwick won the title, followed by Defourny.

 Formula Renault Eurocup

-For 2019 Pasma moved into the Formula Renault Eurocup with Arden.
+For 2019, Pasma moved into the Formula Renault Eurocup with Arden.
 Partnering Frank Bird and Sebastián Fernández, Pasma scored a sole podium at the Nürburgring and ended up eleventh in the standings.

 Formula Regional

 2020

-The Finn switched to KIC Motorsport to race in the Formula Regional European Championship in 2020.
+Pasma switched to KIC Motorsport to race in the Formula Regional European Championship in 2020.
 After a relatively weak first half of the season in which he had only managed to achieve one podium finish, Pasma came alive in the second half and took four race wins, climbing to fourth in the standings and being the highest-placed driver to not have driven for the Prema Powerteam.